 And this fourth generation model looks seriously cool with its new aggressive face (this is the most pissed off looking Miata I’ve ever seen), blacked-out wheels, and Jaguar F-Type-resembling rear end.
 This is no longer a hairdresser’s car, but a genuinely sharp looking sports machine that combines design cues from several legendary cars.
 Look at it from profile, from the door to the rear, and you’d swear it was a modern interpretation of the E-Type.
 It’s a truly well executed design that manages to remain distinctively MX-5.

 It’s also stanced particularly well.
-The tires aren’t really that wide, but Mazda have pushed the wheels to the extremity of the car to give it a tapered and hunkered down look, like it’s ready to attack the road at any moment.
+The tires aren’t really that wide, but Mazda has pushed the wheels to the extremity of the car to give it a tapered and hunkered down look, like it’s ready to attack the road at any moment.

 Lighter, Faster, Better